Avocets & Stilts

 Birds have been reported from the following locations: Ballycotton, Ballymacoda, Ballymona, Belvelly, Cape Clear Island, Castletownberehaven, Clonakilty Estuary, Cork Harbour (Cobh, Great Island, Douglas Estuary, Lough Beg, Midleton, Midleton/Rosslague, North Channel, Ringaskiddy,) Courtmacsharry Bay, Inchydoney, Kilboy (Cloyne), Shanagarry, Youghal.

-Distribution: a widespread but patchily distributed breeder across much of Europe (except the far north), which accounts for less than half of its global breeding range.
+Global Distribution: A widespread but patchily distributed breeder across much of Europe (except the far north), which accounts for less than half of its global breeding range.
+Also found in Africa and Asia.
 (Birdlife International)